-VGT and QQQ are both exchange-traded funds (ETFs) so there is NO minimum investment.
+VGT and QQQ are exchange-traded funds (ETFs), so there is NO minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance.
-(Get $50 When You Use This Link To Create An Invest Account and Deposit $5,000 Within 30 Days)
+(Get $100 When You Use This Link To Create An Invest Account and Deposit $5,000 Within 30 Days)

 Normally, fractional shares are not available for ETFs, but with M1 Finance, you can purchase fractional shares with no commission.